 Flowers has a kind of gauche, geek charm that’s simply irresistible.
 And he never forgets he’s actually singing with the subjects of his strange adolescent fascination, like a comfortably social awkward fangirl.
 Click on the BBC clip above, and you can see for yourself the unbridled joy all over his impossibly handsome face.

-He did the same thing when he joined Tennant, Lowe and Lady Gaga at The Brits a decade before: a kind of schoolboy crush where his impish grin reveals he can’t quite believe he’s on stage with his idols, despite his tenor ladykiller vocals overpowering the thin and reedy Tennant at every turn, even if Neil did turn up looking like a Teletubby ready for winter.
+He did the same thing when he joined Tennant, Lowe and Lady Gaga at The Brits a decade before: a kind of schoolboy crush where his impish grin reveals he can’t quite believe he’s on stage with his idols, despite his tenor ladykiller vocals overpowering the thin and reedy Tennant at every turn, even if Neil did turn up looking like a Teletubby in a tarpaulin ready for winter.

 Steve Pafford, Sorbonne, Paris*